Steve-Wayne/streamlit-chatbot/README.md

 # streamlit-chatbot

 # AI-Powered Chatbot with File Analysis
 This Streamlit application integrates Gemini AI to provide conversational responses and allows users to upload and analyze `.csv` or `.txt` files.
-JUst a  debbugging
+Just a  debbugging

 ## Features
 - **AI Chatbot**: Powered by Gemini AI for natural language interactions.